 Once these techniques are determined, the analytic system still needs an influx of data (see illustration below).
 The data should be fresh, cleansed, and put into a format the analytic system can handle.
 Ideally, we even want the system to be able to take in information from multiple sources.
 We may have data coming in once a day and other streaming continuously.
 Unfortunately, this part of the process has traditionally required a majority of the effort.
 In a typical 80/20 breakdown, this would be 80% of the time.

 All of the source systems need to be identified and connected.
 Data needs to be extracted, quality checked, and cleansed.
 Have we seen this data before?
 Did we get what we expected on a file level and at a field level?
 Will transforming the data make it more usable?
 How do we join multiple data sets together?
 Do we need to tokenize or mask any sensitive data before we process it further?
 All of these questions and more need to be addressed in the data preparation stage.
 Once this is defined, we can implement the actual learning algorithms we discussed earlier to generate insights.

 Managing These Complex Data Processes

-Zaloni’s Bedrock is a unified platform that manages the entire ingestion, data preparation, and machine learning process.
-Bedrock sits on top of Hadoop and extracts the benefits as well as simplifies implementations.
+Zaloni’s Data Lake Management Platform is a unified platform that manages the entire ingestion, data preparation, and machine learning process.
+It sits on top of Hadoop and extracts the benefits as well as simplifies implementations.
 Setting and updating connections is an easy process, and data can be extracted continuously or in batch mode.
-Bedrock provides various tools for performing transformations, data quality checks, and cleansing.
+The platform provides various tools for performing transformations, data quality checks, and cleansing.
 As data source changes format, it’s easy to update accordingly.
 Once the data is prepared, all of the analytics will be run on Hadoop which allows for great performance and scalability as needed.